Food Security and Sustainability

 In salads, soup and quiche, and as a side dish or even a main dish, asparagus is a favorite vegetable in the cuisines of France and Belgium.
 When roasted, the flavor of asparagus becomes sweeter and more intense — and, as a cooking method, roasting vegetables can be as easy and quick as steaming.

-To enhance the flavor of roasted asparagus, an orange-tarragon aioli blends plain low-fat yogurt and reduced-fat mayonnaise with citrus and herbs into a savory sauce with less fat and calories than traditional hollandaise.
+To enhance the flavor of roasted asparagus, make an orange-tarragon aioli with plain low-fat yogurt and reduced-fat mayonnaise plus citrus and herbs.
+This savory sauce has less fat and calories than traditional hollandaise.

 2 tablespoons olive oil